wso2/docs-is/en/docs/deploy/remove-references-to-deleted-user-identities.md

 ## Run the tool in WSO2 IS

-This tool is packaged with WSO2 Identity Server by default.
-Follow the steps below to run the tool:
+This tool has independent runtime.
+From IS 6.0.0 onwards, this tool is externalised.

 !!! note
     -   This tool is designed to run in offline mode (i.e., the server